Leathers

 short polyps with long stalks, and others without stalks.

-Some have polyps that are colored in
+Some have polyps that are colored in contrast with the

 While their polyps are retracted they appear